oceaster/Covid19API/README.md

 4. PyTest
 5. PyTest-Django

-The additional dev dependencies; although they are not required.
+The additional dev dependencies; which are not required.

 1. Pylint

+We use PyTest as a required dependency as this tests API status and functionality of which this app is dependent on - unit tests are run automatically by the auto-deploy method listed below in the deployment section.

 ## Testing